scuterez00/EV_Builder_Kit/README_SOFTWARE.md

 ### (Joysticks Section)
 The left joystick code only reads the y position of the joystick, which then reads the position.
 Anything above the position of 500 will be considered a forward input to the vehicle and anything less than 500 will be considered backwards input.

+#### RECEIVER.ino
+The receiver.ino file contains all the code for the vehicle to read the inputs of the controller and adjust the motors.
+No additional files are needed for the code to work successfully.
+The Arduino code can be uploaded directly to and Arduino nano and should work properly.
+The code will always go through a while loop when the radio is avaliable in that channel.
+If available, the code will obtain a 3-bit message sent from the controller and go through if statements to see which message was detected.
+There are 8 available 3-bit messages to send.
+7 of those messages are to determine the action of the motors which include moving forward, backwards, left, right, or not move at all.